ornladios/ADIOS2/docs/user_guide/source/engines/plugin.rst

    io.SetParameters({{"PluginName", "WritePlugin"}});
    io.SetParameters({{"PluginLibrary", "PluginEngineWrite"}});
+   // also possible to use the path here instead of setting ADIOS2_PLUGIN_PATH
+   // io.SetParameters({{"PluginLibrary", "/path/to/libPluginEngineWrite.so"}})

 .. note::
     You don't need to add the ``lib`` prefix or the shared library ending (e.g., ``.so``, ``.dll``, etc.).
     ADIOS will add these when searching for your plugin library.
+    If you do at the prefix/suffix, ADIOS should still be able to find your plugin.

 At this point you can open the engine and use it as you would any other ADIOS engine.
 You also shouldn't need to make any changes to your CMake files for your application.